Skip to main content

 Bio

-Alongside her writing, Carmen teaches playwriting at the University of Manchester and Royal Holloway, University of London.
+Carmen is a committed educator, teaching playwriting at the University of Manchester and Royal Holloway, University of London.